ThanhPhamit/transcript_video/README.md

-# Transcription & Japanese Translation Tool
+# Transcription & Translation Tool

 A personal tool for transcribing & translating my vlogs into Japanese.